Comos/drapper/README.md

 ## Loading data from JSON file

-For example, we have an json file named alex.json like this.
+For example, we have a json file named alex.json like this.
 ```json
 {
 "id":1,